ignadv1986/NGS-From-Bench-to-Bioinformatics/01. NGS Foundations & Pre-processing/mapping.md

-# Mapping the Reads to a Reference Genome
+# Mapping Principles and QC

 Once the sequencing data has been cleaned and validated through QC, the next step in the primary analysis pipeline is the **mapping** or **alignment**.
 This is the process of determining the original coordinate of each DNA fragment by comparing the sequences in the FASTQ files to a known **reference genome**.
 Choosing the correct reference and the appropriate alignment algorithm is critical, as any errors at this stage—such as mismatches or multi-mapping reads—will propagate through to the final analysis.